 And what is all this Common Core stuff anyway?
 I didn’t even know about Uncommon Core or Common Peripheral.
 I’ve only been a Special Ed parent all these years.
 My world has been exclusively IEP’s.
 I’d be thrilled to bits if my kid becomes functional in the basic Three R’s: (W)riting, Reading and (A)rithmetic.

 But thanks to our younger son coming up through General Ed, I now have to play in the typical parent sandbox, too.
 Now, I’ve got to learn “normal” parenting, too.
 Evidently, this involves learning typing in Kindergarten.
 And they’re phasing out fiction from the curriculum??
 “After all, they’ll only be writing non-fiction once they get to college and enter the marketplace….”

 Preparing my kid for the world, preparing the world for my kid

 It’s only been four months since we’ve lived here (and realistically, inclusion does get harder as kids get older).
 But there have been glimmers of encouragement.
 Precious, glorious moments that hint: Maybe we’re on to something here.
 Perhaps the almighty, full-tilt pursuit for hyper-ability has something to learn from the humble(d) world of disAbility… or different-ability.

 Stay tuned for Part Two of “Why I Don’t Mind Being a Dis-Abled Family in a Hyper-Abled World.”

-** If you enjoyed this post, feel free to Share or Subscribe for weekly updates **
+** If you enjoyed this post, feel free to Share or Subscribe **